Fear of falling can make things difficult. Here’s how to overcome it.

 We’re fearful of things that can hurt us, true, but sometimes our fear is unjustified.
 For instance, you can become afraid of falling while climbing, even though you’re actually completely safe, securely anchored, and supported by your harness.

 The feeling of fear, unjustified as it may be in this case, can sabotage you and place you in actual danger, as it causes you to make mistakes.
 Therefore, it’s important to know when we’re justified to feel fear and try to avoid falling into that state when the situation clearly doesn’t mandate it.
+I’ve already written a guide that describes what you can expect to feel while rappelling, so make sure to check it out if you’re interested in that sort of thing.

 A good way to analyze your present situation is to weigh in the nature of the potential accident and the probability of it actually happening.
 In our case, we’ll use falling as an example, which is a serious, life-threatening potential consequence of climbing and rappelling.
 However, if you’re at a climbing gym, while the possibility of falling is real, the actual risk of getting hurt is minimal, as many climbing gyms have special floors that cushion your fall in order to prevent injury.